 As an independent dance coach and choreographer, it’s my pleasure and passion to share the gift of dance.
 My style is social dancing in a Closed Position and my goal is that you feel confident and have fun, rather than memorizing steps.
 I offer an original and unique approach to partner dance instruction with rapid results.
 After our session, you’ll be dancing out the door – guaranteed.
 No fancy footwork required.
 If you can walk, you can dance!

 Are you sure you can teach anyone in just ONE session?

 YES ~ ONE SESSION and you will have tricks & tips how to ask a partner to dance.
 I offer a less formalized approach to partner dancing than what is offered in most dance instruction environments.
 My method focuses less on footwork, as it emphasizes body posture, the Closed Position hold, and simple variations that can be easily adapted, led, and comfortably followed to any tune or tempo.

 How will I remember after only ONE lesson?

 Once you experience my common sense approach to leading and following, you'll wonder why you didn't step out sooner.
 After our session, I'll e-mail your personalized GLINKA GUIDE recapping our time together, along with digital photos to boost your memory.
 We can also take a video.

 What is the value of my investment?

-I’ll teach you simple moves, which will give you the confidence and desire to get onto the dance floor.
-Once we get together, we will accomplish a beginning, middle, and end of a dance.
+Once we get together, we'll accomplish a beginning, middle, and end of a dance.
 About two hours and you'll be dancing out the door.
-Music surrounds our journey - you'll be able to not only listen, but get out of your chair and dance!
+Get out of your chair and dance!